AI Regulatory Tracker

 American Psychological Association releases health advisory stating that AI chatbots and wellness applications lack scientific evidence and necessary regulations to ensure user safety.
 Advisory warns these technologies may lack scientific validation and oversight, often do not include adequate safety protocols, and have not received regulatory approval.
 Emphasizes that even well-developed generative AI tools lack evidence of effectiveness or safety.
 Calls for randomized clinical trials, longitudinal outcome studies, and federal regulatory action.
 Warns against using these tools as substitutes for qualified mental health professionals.

-Major professional organization declares current AI mental health tools unvalidated and unsafe
+Major professional organization declares current AI chatbot tools unvalidated and unsafe

 November 2025